 garage-based enterprises that could be described in that fashion.)

 Startly, the company behind QuicKeys, is actively seeking a new programmer to help upgrade its computer automation software to Lion after their previous employee died on the job.
 Moreover, they’re offering a $1000 award to the person who finds them a new, competent—and preferably live—programmer.
 Now, I’m sure the code isn’t haunted, but just in case: If you’re the lucky person who lands the job, you might want to

 Speaking of haunted things: It seems that Siri, everyone’s friendly iPhone 4S voice assistant, isn’t exactly so friendly—especially not to the stars of Siri: The Movie.
 Watch the device direct them into fences!
 Stab them with virtual knives!
 Beep at them in the shower!
 And as anyone who’s ever left a repeating alarm on by accident before entering the bathroom knows, it’s all fun and games until someone gets electrocuted.

 Apple’s ‘Complete My Album’ Feature Drops 180-Day Deadline for Upgrading (MacRumors)

-After rolling out Complete My Season, Apple’s gone back and made a few changes to Complete My Album: namely, the removal of the 180-day window in which you had to buy the full album.
+Complete My Season, Apple’s gone back and made a few changes to Complete My Album: namely, the removal of the 180-day window in which you had to buy the full album.
 Now, when you buy a single song from a disc, you can pick up the rest of the album at any point.
 Now to keep the thirteen year olds from placing sleeper agents (in the form of Bieber tracks) in our library.